MeTazz1/Salesforce-.NetCore-Lightning-Out/README.md

 This is a 2 step process: Salesforce, and .NetCore

 ## Salesforce side:
 - First, you need to create a Connected App in your Salesforce Org.
-Nothing fancy, just a connected app allowing OAuth authentication, that "Access and Manage your data (API)".
+Nothing fancy, just a connected app allowing OAuth authentication, with the "Access and Manage your data (API)" OAuth scope.
-- (Optional) Based on how is configured your org, you might need to add a Remote Site Setting and a CORS Setting, allowing Salesforce to emit/receive content from the given URL.
+- (Optional) Based on how your org is configured, you might need to add a Remote Site Setting and a CORS Setting, allowing Salesforce to emit/receive content from the given URL.
 - For a smoother process, use "Relax IP Address".
 Once the build is approved, do not forgot to restrict the IP Addresses to your known hosts.
 - Create a new Aura App named "lightningout" with the following content:
 ```